 This unique teaching focused program has been designed to give students an in-depth understanding of the natural landscape, from the underlying bedrock to the glacial landforms, from the overlying soils to the flora and fauna they support.
 Through this understanding, students will be equipped to study the interaction of humans with the landscape through the millennia.
 The program combines field studies with laboratory work to piece together three different landscapes in three distinct locations.
 Staying with local families in homestay accommodation, this program also offers a deeply enriching cultural immersion, guaranteeing students a truly memorable experience.

 The program will include field trips to iconic Irish landscapes including the midland blanket and raised bogs in Co.
 Offaly, the karst limestone landscape of the Burren in Co.
-Clare, The Atlantic wilderness of Clare Island, Co.
-Mayo (4 week program) and The Curragh, Co.
-Kildare (2 week program).
+Clare and The Atlantic wilderness of Clare Island, Co.
+Mayo.

-Academic Credit: 8 semester credit units (equivalent to 12 quarter units) for 4 week program; 2 semester credit units (equivalent to 3 quarter units) for 2 week program.
+Academic Credit: 8 semester credit units (equivalent to 12 quarter units)

-Total Cost: (including all meals, accommodation, tuition, instruction, equipment and field trips) $4,735 for 4 week program
+Total Cost: US$4,825 (including all meals, accommodation, tuition, instruction, equipment, t-shirt and field trips)

 Apply through the Institute for Field Research – click here